Best Summer Read 2019 – Sadness is a White Bird

 Eva Luna

-“Eva Luna” by Isabel Allende (Chile) One of Nicola’s 100 best books for inspiration in the 21st century!
+“Eva Luna” by Isabel Allende (Chile) One of Nicola’s 100 Best Books for Inspiration in the 21st century!
 Review Most readers really enjoyed the book.
 They loved the rich descriptions of the different places and people.
 They liked Allende’s style of writing, which they described as confident and captivating.
 Most of the discussion centred on the part of the story set in South America and … Continue reading Eva Luna